Table of Contents

 This contaminating oil is also known as tramp oil.
 It is essential to remove this tramp oil to ensure the equipment’s trouble-free operation and ensure the coolant maintains its anti-friction and anti-corrosion qualities.

-These bacteria are also harmful to the operators if they get in contact with the coolant.
+These bacteria are also harmful to the operators if they contact the coolant.
 The presence of tramp oil in machining coolant can cause diseases such as dermatitis.

-Machining coolant centrifuges incorporate special design features for the separation of tramp oil from water-based machining coolant.
+Machining coolant centrifuges incorporate special design features for separating tramp oil from water-based machining coolant.
 These three-phase centrifuges are also capable of separating fine metal particles from the coolants.

 Alfa Laval concentrator centrifuges separate small amounts of tramp oil from large volumes of water-based machine coolant.
 The separation is continuous and effective in keeping the coolant free of all contaminants on an ongoing basis.
 The high g-force of the centrifuge also separates metal particles down to half-micron level.